Simulink-Testing/LION/Readme.md

 ## Randomly Generated Seed Models

 We use the open source *SLforge* tool to generate valid Simulink models.

+We use the open source *SLEMI* tool to compare Simulink models in EMI mode.

-Although we initially forked from the project, our current version is independant of SLforge and its predecessor CyFuzz
+Although we initially forked from the project, our current version is independant of SLEMI and its predecessor SLforge.

 ### SLforge: Automatically Finding Bugs in a Commercial Cyber-Physical Systems Development Tool

 Check out [SLforge homepage](https://github.com/verivital/slsf_randgen/wiki) for latest news, running the tools and to contribute.

+### SLEMI: EMI-based Validation of Cyber-Physical System Development Tool Chain

+Check out [SLEMI homepage](https://github.com/shafiul/slemi/wiki)for latest news, running the tools and to contribute.
 ## Acknowledgement